llvm/clangd-www/design/indexing.md

 Remote index allows serving index on a separate machine and connecting to it from your device.
-This means you don't have to build the index yourself anymore and clangd will use significantly less memory less memory.
+This means you don't have to build the index yourself anymore and clangd will use significantly less memory.
 Hence developers can work from less powerful machines, while still using clangd to its fullest.
 For more details, see [remote index](/remote-index.md).